 With experience, the everyday analysis of the correspondence of dreams to reality begins to have an effect on a practitioner’s reasoning within the dream state.
 For example, that red crocodile’s presence in a rented apartment could cause doubts that give pause for reflection, which could in turn lead to the understanding that everything happening is just a dream.

-To ensure that dream consciousness leads to a fully developed phase experience, one of three specific actions must be taken.
+To ensure that a controlled dream leads to a fully developed lucid dreaming experience, one of two specific actions must be taken:

 The best is the technique is deepening, which should be immediately applied once dream consciousness occurs.
 Deepening must be performed within the dream episode before all other techniques.
-Doing so virtually guarantees entrance to the phase.
-The choice of actions that follow deepening is dependent upon a practitioner’s predetermined course of plan in the phase.
+Doing so virtually guarantees entrance to a controlled dream.
+The choice of actions that follow deepening is dependent upon a practitioner’s predetermined course of plan.

 When becoming conscious while dreaming, it is quite dangerous to try to return to one’s body in order to roll out of it right away unless one has deepened beforehand.
 This could result in a situation where, after having easily returned to one’s body, one would not be able to separate from it, as the experience becomes significantly weaker when physical sensations coincide with the position of a real body.
 If one is to employ such an option, then in order to return to one’s body one should simply think about it, which is often sufficient to make the transition occur almost immediately.